Socompa: Sector collapse

-The collapse left a triangle-shaped collapse scar, which was partly filled by blocks left over by the collapse.
+The collapse left a triangle-shaped collapse scar partly filled by leftover blocks.
 The walls of the amphitheatre were about 2000 m high, so high that secondary landslides occurred.
 The largest of these detached from a dome northwest of the summit and descended a horizontal distance of 6 km, forming a landslide structure notable in its own right and covering about 12 km2.
 The central section of the collapse amphitheatre was not a simple collapse structure, but instead contained a secondary scarp.
 At the mouth of the collapse scar, the walls were lower, about 300 m.
 After the principal collapse, lava flows and pyroclastic flows – some of which emerge from the western rim of the collapse scar – filled up the scar left by the collapse.
-A structure named Domo del Núcleo in the scar may either be a remnant of the pre-collapse volcano, or collapse debris.
+A structure in the scar, named Domo del Núcleo, might either be a remnant of the pre-collapse volcano, or collapse debris.

-A similar collapse was observed in the 1980 eruption of Mount St. Helens.
-In fact, the occurrence of a large landslide at Mount St. Helens probably aided in the subsequent identification of the Socompa deposit as a landslide remnant.
-Other volcanoes have suffered from large scale collapses as well; this includes Aucanquilcha, Lastarria and Llullaillaco.
+The collapse happened about 6,180 +280/−640 years ago and is estimated to have lasted around 12 minutes, based on simulations.
+The growth rate of the volcano increased, in the aftermath probably due to the mass removal unloading the magmatic system.
+A similar collapse took place in the 1980 eruption of Mount St. Helens.
+Identification of the Socompa deposit as a landslide remnant was made after the occurrence of the large landslide at Mount St. Helens drew more attention to such events.
+Other volcanoes have suffered from large-scale collapses as well; this includes Aucanquilcha, Lastarria and Llullaillaco.
 In the case of Socompa, the occurrence of the collapse was probably influenced by a northwest tilt of the basement the volcano was constructed on; it caused the volcano to slide downward in its northwestern sector and made it prone to a collapse in that direction.